 Can the Settlor continue to invest in Aviva's Savings Plan after the Beneficiary reaches 18?

-Yes, but for each Beneficiary over 18, the Trustees should arrange a standalone contractual agreement between them and the Beneficiary (ies) that gives the Trustees authority to hold and manage the trust fund on the Beneficiary's (ies') behalf.
+Yes, but the Trustees should arrange a standalone contractual agreement between them and the Beneficiary that gives the Trustees authority to hold and manage the trust fund on the Beneficiary's behalf.

 Making withdrawals or surrendering the policy